 The Bernsky is the most energetic dog on this list, so he needs to be placed with an active family who can guarantee him at least 90 minutes of exercise a day.
 Not only will he inherit the need for speed, but he will also inherit the muscular build to pull carts, so sledging would be the perfect family day out with this guy.

 He is a talkative fellow who loves the company of his family, and for this reason he hates to be left alone.
-Often he is intelligent, but lacks concentration, so be sure to keep training sessions short and sweet, and expect a comical canine who loves to be the centre of attention, but also knows when to calm down for snuggle time.
+Often he is intelligent, but lacks concentration, so be sure to keep training sessions short and sweet, and expect a comical canine who loves to be the center of attention, but also knows when to calm down for snuggle time.

 Breeds: Bernese Mountain Dog and Labrador Retriever